LeMatosDeFuk/Laravel-simple-grid/README.md

      }
 ```

-So parameter $relationSort in category column should contain: 'category_name' and brand column should contain: '
+So parameter $relationSort in category column should contain: `'category_name'` and brand column should
-brand_name'
+contain: `'brand_name'`

 ### Date Input